Best Wireless Keyboard of 2021

 For those who spend long days typing, the ergonomics of a keyboard can be important.
 The size of the keyboard, its angle, the shape of the keys and their noise-level and travel distance are all contributing factors in how comfortable a keyboard is to type on for long periods.
 Most of the models we tested were a similar size to a laptop keyboard and tended to lay flat, which puts the wrists in a neutral position, lessening joint strain.
 All of the tested keyboards had standard square keys, with the notable exception of the Logitech brand's round keys.

 While the Logitech K380 and K480 models have unique, rounded keys reminiscent of old typewriters, our testers found that their slightly curved shape created a noticeably pleasant typing experience.
 The K380 had the quietest keys out of all the boards we tested, while on the other hand, its sister model, the K480 had noticeably loud keys.
+The VicTsing is most similar to the Logitech K480, but has quieter keys and is less bulky overall, making it a good choice for those who like the features of the Logitech but want something sleeker and quieter.
 The Jelly Comb provided the best typing experience out of our portable models, with quiet, full-sized keys.
 We struggled to adjust to the iClever and Arteck Universal Slim Portable keyboards' smaller keys.

 — Miya Tsudome